mattiamanzati/nextgen-effect-devtools/slides.md

 In order to reach this approach, we will also research in removing the need to wrap your main effect application with some code in order to enable the devtools.

-Just like the react devtools, we plan to make the devtools to be able to connect to any running effect application in the current js context, and start getting informations about it.
-This will be powered by some new experimental globlal hooks that we are planning to introduce in the effect runtime.
+Just like the react devtools, we plan to make the devtools to be able to connect to any running effect application in the current js context, and start getting informations about it.x
 -->

 ---